aws-samples/sessions-with-aws-sam/README.md

 # Sessions With SAM

-This repo contains all the SAM templates created in the Twitch serios #SessionsWithSAM.
-The show is every Tuesday on [Twitch](https://twitch.tv/aws) at 10 AM PDT.
+This repo contains all the SAM templates created in the Twitch series #SessionsWithSAM.
+The show is every Thursday on [Twitch](https://twitch.tv/aws) at 10 AM PDT.

 ## Instructions